Lucrasoft/Splitter/README.md

 On the end of the competition you can :

-Deliver us your solution files.
-We will verify them and re-determine your highest achieved level.
-Keep in mind that you must provide all levels from bottom to you highest level.
-You cannot skip a level :smile:
+Deliver us your solution as executable or script(python,js,ruby etc) and the arguments required for executable to run and we will test it and note down the score.
+There is a time limit of 10 minutes per run so if it takes longer than that to complete 1000 games you will be disqualified.

 ## Credits